emrulk1/web_practices/questions.md

 Try to show `https://www.wikipedia.org` in a small box/opening/window on your page.
 No CSS is necessary.

-> (Hint: there is an HTML tag for showing other websites.)
+> (Hint: There is an HTML tag for showing other websites.)

 _Est. time: 15m_